 For us the Abenteuer & Allrad 2021 was a fantastic event.
 We found lots of inspiration for our build and saw lots of boxes and materials that we are going to use.
 We made the right contacts that will help us decide on our build.

 There was a lot of critic on the organisation (Facebook) for the long waiting lines for the buses and the entrance of the exhibition itself.
-Those critics have a point and hopefully the organisation will sort it out for next year.
+Those critics have a point but we are sure that the organisation will sort it out for next year.

 We did not mind this much, we liked the walk, the incredible exhibition line-up and all the vehicles in the camps.

-We hope to be back in 2022 with our Mountain Yacht!
+We hope to be back in the future with our Mountain Yacht!